ilya-smut/dictionary-framework/README.md

 ## Requirements:

-- Python 3.6+
+- Python 3.8+
-- requests library
+- requests

 Please note, this module relies on the API at `https://api.dictionaryapi.dev/api/v2/entries/en/{input_word}` for fetching word data.
 Ensure you have a stable internet connection while using this module.